wannier-developers/wannier90/docs/docs/user_guide/appendices/utilities.md

 (`mmn, amn, spn, UNK, uHu, uIu`) are considered.

-Binary (unformatted Fortran) files are supported, though not reccommended, since they are compiler-dependent.
+Binary (unformatted Fortran) files are supported, though not recommended, since they are compiler-dependent.
 A safer choice is to use (bigger) formatted files, with options:

 `spn_formatted, uiu_formatted, uhu_formatted, unk_formatted`